fabioc-aloha/Spotify/Alex-Finch.md

 The turning point came when they attended one of my early gigs.
 They watched hundreds of people dancing, laughing, crying, celebrating to music I was creating in real-time.
 They saw strangers become friends on the dance floor.
 They watched me transform a room full of individuals into a unified community.

 After that night, they became my biggest supporters.
 They drove me to gigs, helped me carry equipment, and celebrated every milestone.
-When I achieved legendary status, my mom cried.
-My dad said he'd never been prouder of anything in his life.
+When I started getting recognition in the community, my mom was really proud.
+My dad said he was impressed with how dedicated I'd become.

 ### School vs. the Decks

 School became a challenge once my DJ career took off.
-How do you explain to your algebra teacher that you stayed up until 3 AM perfecting a new transition technique?
-How do you focus on history homework when record labels are calling about remix opportunities?
+How do you explain to your algebra teacher that you stayed up until 3 AM working on a new transition technique?
+How do you focus on history homework when you're getting calls about remix opportunities?

 I found a balance by applying my DJ mindset to academics.
 Just like mixing music, learning requires rhythm, timing, and understanding how different elements work together.
 I started treating my education like a massive sample library - every subject gave me new material to incorporate into my worldview.

-My teachers were amazingly supportive once they understood this wasn't just a hobby.
+My teachers were very supportive once they understood this wasn't just a hobby.
 When my DJ career started generating real income and gaining serious recognition, they helped me structure my schedule to accommodate both education and professional opportunities.

 ### The Names and Nicknames That Tell My Story